 Meridian’s curriculum is designed for students to take courses in sequence, within a cohort-based model.
 Transfer units may be granted up to a maximum of 45 units towards psychology Doctoral programs and 9 units towards Master's programs for coursework from other schools, on a case-by-case basis.

-International students are welcome to apply for admission into Meridian’s Bachelor's Completion and Graduate Degree Programs.
+International students are welcome to apply for admission into Meridian’s Graduate Degree Programs.
 Transcripts from schools located outside of the United States must be evaluated and/or translated by a professional agency.
 All courses at Meridian are conducted in English.
 Students whose native language is not English are required to submit the results from the Test of English as a Foreign Language (TOEFL).
 For admission, students are required to receive a score of 550 paper-based or 213 computer-based.
 At this time, Meridian does not offer visa services.

 - Monthly Learning Format: $15,300 annually